shan501/Kubernetes_Guide/README.md

 ran on a docker container.

 ## Kubectl
-Kubectl is a command line tool for Kubernetes.
+Kubectl is a command line tool for Kubernetes.You will do the actual configuration of the cluster using kubectl CLI